-Rabbi Sacks starts with the premise that as humans, we are all vulnerable to psychological issues that lead to ideologies that demonize the other, such as Islamic jihad and antisemitism.
-They are insidious and powerful because we all want to be on the right side of aiding our countrymen.
+Rabbi Sacks starts with the premise that, as humans, we are all vulnerable to psychological issues that lead to ideologies that demonize the others, such as Islamic jihad and antisemitism.
+They are insidious and powerful because we all want to be on the right side of aiding our fellow citizens.
 These ideologies of “altruistic evil” powerfully manipulate our very human characteristics:

 “Sibling rivalry” is natural in childhood.
 Every child is angry with the seeming loss of attention from parents at the birth of a sibling.
 Murderous impulses towards siblings are well documented and often undergird these ideologies of hatred.

-Hostility towards the out-group: Co-operation is the basic survival mechanism for any group, but an equally potent survival mechanism is banding together against the outsider – “Us against them.”
+Hostility towards the outgroup: Co-operation is the primary survival mechanism for any group, but an equally potent survival mechanism is banding together against the outsider – “Us against them.”

-Victimhood: Scapegoating generally imprisons the scapegoater in the “prison of helplessness” that is the inevitable outcome of scapegoating – “the prison of victimhood”.
+Victimhood: Scapegoating generally imprisons the scapegoater in the “prison of helplessness,” which is the inevitable outcome of scapegoating – “the prison of victimhood.”
 Blaming the other is a convenient way to avoid self-reflection that can lead to remedies and healing.
-As one Holocaust survivor expressed it, “I may have been victimized, but never was I a victim!”
+As one Holocaust survivor expressed, “I may have been victimized, but never was I a victim!”

-The ideology of dualism vs monotheism: This is a more abstract issue: Dualism – dividing the world into forces of good vs evil, tends to lead to demonization and hatred rather than interaction and negotiation.
-Let me explain: Dualism, dividing the world into Forces of Good vs Forces of Evil, creates a universe in which the Satanic forces wage war against the Godly forces: an all-good vs all-bad dichotomy inevitably leads to an “us against them” war of the worlds.”
-“We” are the good guys, and “You are the bad guys.
-Monotheism posits that the One God is the source of all that exists in the world: He is the source of both good and evil.
-All of humankind, created in the image of God, has the potential for both good and evil behaviour.
-We are all created with the potential to assess and to choose between good and evil: This capacity to understand and choose offers all of us a path toward achieving peace and reconciliation.
+The ideology of dualism vs monotheism: This is a more abstract issue.
+Dualism – dividing the world into good vs. evil forces – tends to lead to demonization and hatred rather than interaction and negotiation.
+Dualism, dividing the world into Forces of Good vs Forces of Evil, creates a universe in which the Satanic forces wage war against the Godly forces: an all-good vs all-bad dichotomy inevitably leads to an “us against them” battle of the worlds.”
+“We” are the good guys, and “You” are the bad guys.
+Monotheism posits that the One God is the source of all that exists in the world.
+He is the source of both good and evil.
+All humankind, created in the image of God, has the potential for both good and bad behaviour.
+We all started with the possibility of assessing and choosing between good and evil.
+This capacity to understand and select offers us a path toward achieving peace and reconciliation.
 Jews call this path “striving for the world to come,” striving for the “messianic times” when all will live in harmony.

-Rabbi Sacks explains succinctly the role antisemitism plays in legitimizing evil behaviour towards Israel and towards Jews.
+Rabbi Sacks explains succinctly the role antisemitism plays in legitimizing evil behaviour toward Israel and towards Jews.

-The significance of antisemitism, however, is its effect not on Jews but antisemites.
+The significance of antisemitism, however, is its effect not on Jews but on antisemites.
 It allows the antisemites to see themselves as victims.
 It enables them to abdicate moral responsibility.
-Whatever is wrong in the world ‘it isn’t our fault; it’s theirs!
+Whatever is wrong in the world ‘isn’t our fault; it’s theirs!
 They did it to us.
 After all, they control the world.’

-Antisemitism did not help Christians win the Crusades or the Nazis win the Second World War, nor will it help Muslims destroy Israel or build just societies.
+Antisemitism did not help Christians win the Crusades or the Nazis win the Second World War, nor would it help Muslims destroy Israel or build just societies.

-Antisemitism matters not just because it assaults Jews but because it assaults our common humanity.
-It is the paradigm case of fear of the outsider, the stranger, the one who is not like us.
+Antisemitism matters not just because it assaults Jews but because it assaults our shared humanity.
+It is the paradigm case of fear of the outsider, the stranger, who is not like us.
 It resolves conflict within the group by projecting all evil onto the hated group.

 Is there a solution to this problem?

 Rabbi Sacks says emphatically, “Yes, there is!”.
-He brings as an example the reconciliation between the Jewish community and the Vatican since the Shoah/Holocaust.
+He exemplifies the reconciliation between the Jewish community and the Vatican since the Shoah/Holocaust.

 The result was a historic change in relations between the Catholic Church and the Jews, initiated by the Nostra Aetate declaration in 1965.
 Pope John Paul II deeply identified with that process and carried it forward.
 That took courage, honesty and humanity — the qualities that made him loved and admired within the Church and beyond.”

 Rabbi Sacks warns that issues like antisemitism can never be resolved through war, power or dominance alone but only through education.
-As humans, we are all vulnerable to the virus of demonization of the other such as antisemitism and racism.
-Yet, as members of the human race. we also all share the potential for insight and healing of these tendencies.
+As humans, we are all vulnerable to the virus of demonization of the others, such as antisemitism and racism.
+Yet, as members of the human race.
+We also all share the potential for insight and healing of these tendencies.

-Jews call this healing “the process of teshuva,” “repentance,” or, more precisely, “a reconsideration of one’s path.”
+Jews call this healing “the process of teshuvah,” “repentance,” or, more precisely, “a reconsideration of one’s path.”
 To achieve a world where all diverse individuals and groups can begin to see themselves as brothers is the ultimate redemption that Torah education envisions.
-And this can be achieved not through war or domination but only through vigorous discussion, negotiation, and study of our holy texts.
+This can be achieved not through war or domination but through vigorous discussion, negotiation, and study of our holy texts.

-All people of goodwill must oppose the malignancy of Jew-hatred and racism in any form that it reasserts itself, but before one can oppose it, one must understand it and recognize it for what it is.
+All people of goodwill must oppose the malignancy of Jew-hatred and racism in any form that reasserts itself, but before one can fight it, one must understand it and recognize it for what it is.